 Additionally, if convicted of a first or second offense, you are required to spend at least two days in jail.
 For a third or subsequent offense, you spend at least a year in prison.

 However, you may be able to receive deferred judgment, in which you are not convicted.
 The court will usually require you to enter a batterers’ treatment program.
-Your Des Moines criminal defense lawyer can advise you on whether this is an option, whether it is a good one for you and can work with prosecutors and judges to help you achieve this.
+Your Des Moines criminal defense lawyer can advise you on whether this is an option, and whether it is a good one for you and can work with prosecutors and judges to help you achieve this.

 Attorney for “Dating Violence” Crimes in Des Moines